 It’s about more than just bending elbows.
 Oktoberfest at Snowbird is a family-friendly affair with activities, food, and, of course, brews for days — weeks actually.
-The highly-anticipated festival begins late-August and lasts through mid-October, taking place every Saturday and Sunday, along with Labor Day.
-It’s probably the greatest beer festival Utah has to offer, so don’t miss out!
+The highly-anticipated festival begins mid-August and lasts through mid-October, taking place every Saturday and Sunday, along with Labor Day.

 Snowbird’s Oktoberfest attracts thousands of visitors each year making it one of the largest festivals in Utah.
 Admission to Oktoberfest is free and the event runs from Noon - 6 pm.

 Don’t miss the live music from two stages, with traditional-esque German music (and a few dancing guests) in the large food tent.
-The famous Alphorns billow beautiful notes from Hidden Peak daily at 3 pm.
+The famous Alphorns billow beautiful notes from the top of Hidden Peak daily at 3 pm.

-Der Marktplatz offers more than 30 local and regional artist's crafts for sale.
-Summer activities included favorites such as the Alpine Slide, Mountain Coaster, the brand new Zip Whipper, Bungee Trampolines and Kids’ Inflatables, Alpine Slide and more.
+Summer activities included favorites such as the Alpine Slide, Mountain Coaster, the brand new Zip Whipper, Bungee Trampolines and Kids’ Inflatables and more.

 The origins of Oktoberfest date back to 19th-century Bavaria, when King Ludwig called for a state fair in Munich to celebrate his autumn marriage.
-Here in Utah, it wasn’t until 1973 — 2 years after Snowbird opened — when the festival took root.
+Here in Utah, it wasn’t until 1972 — 1 year after Snowbird opened — when the festival took root.
 Learn more about the history of Snowbird's Oktoberfest.

-Special Note: Due to the overwhelming popularity of this event and limited parking at the resort, we strongly encourage guests to consider carpooling.
+Due to the overwhelming popularity of this event and limited parking at the resort, we strongly encourage guests to consider carpooling.
 To that end, during these event days, Snowbird will be charging a fee for parking in lots accessed via Entries 1, 2 and 4.
 Valet parking at the Snowbird Center, Entry 2, is also available for an additional fee.
 There is no Oktoberfest parking at Entry 3.
 Payment by credit or debit card only will be accepted upon entry.

-No pets are allowed in the canyon, in the lodges or kept in vehicles during your visit, except by special permit (canyon residents, rescue and service dogs).
+No pets are allowed in the canyon, in the lodges or kept in vehicles during your visit, except by special permit (canyon residents, rescue and ADA service dogs).
 Little Cottonwood Canyon is part of the Salt Lake City Protected Watershed.
 For more information, visit keepitpure.com.